 - You are able to focus on learning how to operate safely and in compliance with federal regulations.

-- Learn how to run tight schedules without violating hours of service regulations.
+- You will learn how to run tight schedules without violating hours of service regulations.

-- Gain familiarity with what it costs to operate a commercial vehicle in terms of maintenance, fuel, etc.
+- You will gain familiarity with what it costs to operate a commercial vehicle in terms of maintenance, fuel, etc.

-- Learn how the business works by doing research, reading trade journals, CloudTrucks blog posts, and joining social media discussions.
+- You will learn how the business works by doing research, reading trade journals, CloudTrucks blog posts, and joining social media discussions.

-- Start developing your network with other drivers and shippers which will come in handy when you launch your trucking company.
+- You can start developing your network with other drivers and shippers which will come in handy when you launch your trucking company.

-- Learn the nation’s freight lanes so you can make better decisions about the type of cargo your future trucking company will transport.
+- You are able to learn the nation’s freight lanes so you can make better decisions about the type of cargo your future trucking company will transport.

-- Helps you make sure trucking is the right career choice for you before you’ve invested large sums of money into starting a trucking company.
+- Working for a large company first helps you make sure trucking is the right career choice for you before you’ve invested large sums of money into starting a trucking company.

 Step 2 - Set Up a Business Plan